k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/07_fabric_kafkaSSL_support.md

 Assumption 2: Know how to simulate message creation in Kafka in a format similar to a message pushed by the OGG BD replicate component

-1. Check the Fabric, IIDFinder, Kafka, and OGG BD systems are up and running in SSL/TLS mode.
+1. Verify that the Fabric, IIDFinder, Kafka, and OGG BD systems are operational in SSL/TLS mode.
 2. Create an update in OGG to push a new message to Kafka.
 3. The IDFinder authenticates with Kafka and pulls the new message.
 4. The message is written to a cache instance under the keyspace k2staging tables.